Bandwidth/api-docs/site/docs/webrtc/overview.md

 ### Participant-Session Membership

 A participant by itself cannot receive media.
 It must first be associated with, or a member of, a session.
 Only then can it receive media from other session participants.
-The (Add Participant to Session Endpoint)[https://new.dev.bandwidth.com/apis/webrtc#operation/addParticipantToSession] is used to add a participant to a session.
-The target participant and session are indicated by ID in the URL path:
+The [Add Participant to Session Endpoint](https://new.dev.bandwidth.com/apis/webrtc#operation/addParticipantToSession) is used to add a participant to a session.
+The participant being added and the target session are both indicated by ID in the URL path:

 ```
 /sessions/{sessionId}/participants/{participantId}
 ```

 After adding a participant to a session the participant’s subscription information can then be updated, which describes which media streams a participant will receive.
-Information about participant subscriptions can be optionally supplied in the request body for the (Add Participant to Session Endpoint)[https://new.dev.bandwidth.com/apis/webrtc#operation/addParticipantToSession].
-Subscriptions can also be updated via a call to a separate endpoint for updating subscriptions, the (Update Participant Subscriptions Endpoint)[https://new.dev.bandwidth.com/apis/webrtc#operation/updateParticipantSubscriptions].
+Information about participant subscriptions can be optionally supplied in the request body for the [Add Participant to Session Endpoint][https://new.dev.bandwidth.com/apis/webrtc#operation/addParticipantToSession].
+Subscriptions can also be updated via a call to a separate endpoint for updating subscriptions, the [Update Participant Subscriptions Endpoint](https://new.dev.bandwidth.com/apis/webrtc#operation/updateParticipantSubscriptions).
 Subscriptions are described in further detail below.

 ## Subscriptions